Tushar934/LTTS-STEPIN-MINI-PROJECT/1_Requirements/README.md

 <h3> Oportunities </h3>
    This application wil be upgraded to user interface application.
 <h3> Threats </h3>
-   There are various similar appliaction for calculator which implements these advaced features.
+   There are various similar appliaction for calculator which implements these advanced features.
 <h2> High Level Requirements</h2>
 <h2>Low Level Requirements</h2>